lucreziaberghenti/HEA_VASP_inputs_generation/README.md

      ```
      python -m unittest tests/file_name.py
      ```

-- **`settings.json/`:** A dictionary of the parameters that the user can modify of INCAR, KPOINTS, and pseudopotentials.
+- **`settings.json/`:** A dictionary of the parameters that the user can modify: lattice parameter (alat) and INCAR, KPOINTS, and pseudopotentials settings.
 - **`ase_pseudo/`:** A folder containing the pseudopotentials stored in POTCAR files for each element, necessary for writing VASP input files.

 ## Results